pingidentity/terraform-provider-pingone/docs/data-sources/credential_type.md

 Read-Only:

-- `background_image` (String) A base64 encoded image of the background to show in the credential.
+- `background_image` (String) URL or fully qualified path to the image file used for the credential background.
 - `bg_opacity_percent` (Number) Percent opacity of the background image in the credential.
 - `card_color` (String) Color to show on the credential.
 - `columns` (Number) Number of columns to organize the fields displayed on the credential.
 - `description` (String) Description of the credential.
 - `fields` (Attributes List) Array of objects representing the credential fields. (see [below for nested schema](#nestedatt--metadata--fields))
-- `logo_image` (String) A base64 encoded image of the logo to show in the credential.
+- `logo_image` (String) URL or fully qualified path to the image file used for the credential logo.
 - `name` (String) Name of the credential.
 - `text_color` (String) Color of the text to show on the credential.
 - `version` (Number) Version of this credential.